firebase/FirebaseUI-iOS/README.md

 1. Ensure that your code adheres to the existing style of the library to which you are contributing.
 1. Ensure that your code has an appropriate set of unit tests which all pass.
-1. Submit a pull request.
+1. Submit a pull request and cc @davideast or @mcdonamp